flaneur2020/flaneur2020.github.io/content/posts/2025-02-25-policy-gradient.en.md

 language: "en"
 ---

-# Notes on RL: Policy Gradient & Log Derivative Trick

-Recently I followed [this tutorial](https://sarvagyavaish.github.io/FlappyBirdRL/) to implement a basic Q-Learning reinforcement learning algorithm for Flappy Bird, which surprisingly worked quite well, reaching over 10,000 points.
+Recently I followed [this tutorial](https://sarvagyavaish.github.io/FlappyBirdRL/) to implement a basic Q-Learning reinforcement learning algorithm for [Flappy Bird](https://github.com/flaneur2020/FlappyBird-RL), which surprisingly worked quite well, reaching over 10,000 points.

 Q-Learning essentially estimates a value $Q(s, a)$ for each state-action pair $(s, a)$, and then selects actions based on these $Q$ values.
 Deep Q-Network (DQN) builds on basic Q-Learning by adding a neural network to estimate $Q$ values, essentially compressing the Q Table using a neural network.